JPLee01/pandas-project/README.md

 <a name="myfootnote7">7</a>: How to redirect the print to a .txt file using the [Sys](https://docs.python.org/3/library/sys.html) module within Python, <https://stackoverflow.com/questions/7152762/how-to-redirect-print-output-to-a-file-using-python>

 <a name="myfootnote8">8</a>: Histogram, <https://corporatefinanceinstitute.com/resources/excel/study/histogram/>

+<a name="myfootnote9">9</a>: Will Koehrsen - Histograms and Density Plots in Python, <https://towardsdatascience.com/histograms-and-density-plots-in-python-f6bda88f5ac0>

+<a name="myfootnote10">10</a>: The Data Visualisation Catalogue - Density Plot, <https://datavizcatalogue.com/methods/density_plot.html>

 <a name="myfootnote9">9</a>: Boxplot, <https://www.tutorialspoint.com/matplotlib/matplotlib_box_plot.htm>